zenodo/developers.zenodo.org/source/includes/overview/_quickstart.md

 This short guide will give a quick overview of how to upload and publish on Zenodo, and will be using Python together with the [Requests](http://www.python-requests.org/en/latest/user/install/) package.
+We suggest to use our testing instance for the following example, to avoid creating test records in our production one.

 ```terminal
 $ pip install requests